Baraa-bi/Hotels/README.md

 ## https://barabilal.herokuapp.com/hotels

-### you can choose destination name , length of stay , min and max trip start date
+### you can chose destination name , length of stay , min and max trip start date

 ### to run this app localy simply clone this repo and open it with intelij Idea or any IDE you wish